What Causes ET?

-What Else Can Essential Thrombocythemia Cause?
+What Other Conditions Can ET Cause?

-The greatest health risk in patients with ET is an increased risk of developing blood clots, which could lead to heart attack or stroke.
+The greatest health risk in people with ET is an increased risk of developing blood clots, which could lead to heart attack or stroke.
 Essential thrombocythemia can also cause other problems, including bleeding, if the person’s platelet count becomes very high.
 A person may experience bleeding as nosebleeds, bruising, bleeding from the mouth or gums, or bloody stool.
 Some people who have ET may develop acute leukemia, which is a type of blood and bone marrow cancer.
-In some people, ET can progress to myelofibrosis (my-ah-lo-fye-BRO-sis), or MF.
+In some people, ET can transform to myelofibrosis (my-ah-lo-fye-BRO-sis), or MF.
 This is a condition in which a defect in the bone marrow causes it to make too many or too few blood cells and can cause scar tissue to build up in the bone marrow.